tinacms/tina.io/content/docs/nextjs/adding-backends.md

 ## Hooking up the Frontend

-All that's left is to configure the CMS to consume the git API that now runs on the backend.
+All that's left is to configure the CMS to consume the Git API that now runs on the backend.
 We can do this easily with the `GitClient` class from the `@tinacms/git-client` package.
 To get started, install the package:

     npm install @tinacms/git-client

 When creating an instance of `GitClient`, we need to pass it the URL where the API endpoints can be reached.
-Since we're running the server locally on port 3000, the full URL to our git backend is `http://localhost:3000/___tina`.
-We could then instantiate the git client as follows:
+Since we're running the server locally on port 3000, the full URL to our Git backend is `http://localhost:3000/___tina`.
+We could then instantiate the Git client as follows:

 ```javascript
 const client = new GitClient('http://localhost:3000/___tina')